The systemic risk buffer

 Norges Bank provides advice on the systemic risk buffer rate in accordance with the following principles:

 The systemic risk buffer should as a main rule apply to all exposures in Norway.
 This is because the effect of structural vulnerabilities on banks in a downturn is uncertain.
-However, in situations where vulnerabilities in individual sectors are particularly high and where more targeted measures are insufficient or unavailable, an systemic risk buffer for a subset of sectoral exposures can be considered.
+Losses can arise in many different sectors, suggesting that the systemic risk buffer requirement should apply to all exposures in Norway.
+In certain situations, it can be considered whether to give advice on the application of a sectoral systemic risk buffer, for example when vulnerabilities are assessed as particularly high in certain sectors and when more targeted measures are insufficient or unavailable and a general systemic risk buffer is not considered appropriate.

 Information basis for the advice